azj210/ShopifyApplication/README.md

 To start the application:
 1. Clone the repository via: git clone git@github.com:azj210/ShopifyApplication.git
+2. cd into the root directory via: cd shopifyapplication
-2. Add a .env file with these contents:
+3. Add a .env file (called .env) with these contents:

   REACT_APP_PORT=3306